diegodoumecq/joymap/README.md

 ### Coming soon(ish):

-1) Implement rebinding of sticks
+1) Implement stickRebindOnPress

-  * Right now it is assumed that the user will always use a controller with XInput, but the web standard allows for any kind of weird stuff as long as it consists of buttons and sticks (a flight simulator cockpit for example).
-It is up to the dev to support that strange stuff and this library needs to make it easier.

-2) Implement the listen function in Player for allowing the user to rebind a button to whatever is pressed next

-  * Add that to the examples

-3) Include the ability to add/remove players from the react example
+2) Include the ability to add/remove players from the canvas example

-4) Add a 3d example using threejs
+3) Add a 3d example using threejs

+4) Add a gamepad config menu example

 5) Might want to find a better name than "Aggregators"